 :: Make mini glow in the dark lava lamps

 Ideal for smaller groups of children, these work best with a black light/UVA light.
 Add fluorescent paint to water & mix well.
-Fill another glass/transparent container half-full with vegetable oil, then slowly pour over the paint mixture.
-One the mixtures have settled drop in an Alka Seltzer tablet & watch your Lava Lamp bubble away.
+Half fill another glass with vegetable oil, then slowly pour over the paint mixture.
+Once the mixtures have settled, drop in an Alka Seltzer tablet & watch your Lava Lamp bubble away.

 Suggested Bible verse: "May the God of hope fill you with all joy, so that you may overflow with hope by the power of the Holy Spirit."
 Romans 15:13